 While the recent history and future of fireworks in Vancouver, BC are certainly dominated by the Celebration of Lights competition held in late summer, it is by no means the end-all-be-all of pyrotechnics in the region.
 Halloween in Vancouver is about more than just scary costumes and carved pumpkins, as the city is known for its amateur fireworks displays.
 A simple Google search of the subject matter is all it takes, as information on permits, legal use, and general firework safety seem to go hand-in-hand with the more “traditional” holiday themes.

 In 2013 the pyrotechnic enthusiasm got a little out of hand, with at least one individual going from celebrating to the emergency room after a close encounter of the wrong kind with a firework of the aerial variety.
 According to reports, a wayward bottle rocket (a small aerial firework that is designed to shoot up into the air before exploding) failed to fly vertically and struck a young woman in the eye.
-In addition to the physical injury suffered by the victim, Metro Vancouver estimated that fireworks were responsible for approximately $32,000 in damage by the time that Halloween was through, many people were in financial stress and had to resort to bad credit loans as described on this blog and here.
+In addition to the physical injury suffered by the victim, Metro Vancouver estimated that fireworks were responsible for approximately $32,000 in damage by the time that Halloween was through, many people from quebec assurance groups were in financial stress and had to resort to bad credit loans as described on this blog and here.